Miska1995/QuestbookApp/README.md

 # QuestbookApp
-Fullstack-kurssin Questbook-sovellus
+Quite basic questbook app.
+Made with HTML, CSS, and JavaScript.

-A basic questbook app, made with css,html and javascript
+I wanted it to be as minimal as possible!